Federal Tax Workshop for Internationals

 Income Tax Filing Requirement

-International students and scholars who have been in the U.S. for any portion of a calendar year must file annual tax report (also called a "tax return") by the following year's tax filing deadline, which is usually April 15th.
+International students and scholars who have been in the U.S. for any portion of the previous calendar year must file an annual tax return by the following year's tax filing deadline.
+The deadline to submit state and federal taxes is generally April 15.
 Income that is taxed includes wages, scholarships and earnings on investments.
 The most common type of income is wages; the money withheld from each paycheck is an estimated payment of the federal and state income tax obligation.
-This money is sent by the employer to the IRS and California Franchise Tax Board.
-Taxable scholarship payments may have some amount withheld just like wages.
-Investment income (not including bank interest) rarely has an amount withheld in advance; the applicable tax is paid when filing one's tax forms.
-International students and scholars must file a tax return even if they did not work in the U.S.
+Please note: international students and scholars must file a tax return even if they did not work in the U.S. the previous year.

-which may exempt you from paying federal income tax in the United States (IRS Publication 901).
-Information about treaties can be obtained from Tracy Lee in the Controller's Office, telephone (415) 476-4006 email email@example.com.
+Tax treaties may exempt you from paying federal income tax in the United States (IRS Publication 901).
+Information about treaties can be obtained from Su Lin in the Controller's Office, firstname.lastname@example.org.

 In order to file a tax return and save time individuals should apply for a Social Security Number (SSN) or Individual Taxpayer’s Identification Number (ITIN) 10 business days after they have checked in with ISSO.
 Please download application information regarding SSN at www.ssa.gov/online/ss-5.pdf and ITIN at http://www.irs.gov/pub/irs-pdf/fw7.pdf.